-Well, here just an example of a readers request for support…
+Well, here just an example of a reader’s request for support… french passport sheepskin

 Subject: 19th Century French Passport

-This is definitely NOT a passport nor is it made from sheep skin!
-This is some kind of certificate or diploma.
-A early 19th century passport looks very different and is much smaller.
+This is definitely NOT a passport nor is it made from sheepskin!
+This is some kind of certificate or diploma, most probably a freemason’s degree.
+An early 19th-century passport looks very different and is much smaller.
 This document you have has a huge format and looks very decorative with all the seals and so many signatures which is unnecessary for a passport.
-Such a document as passport would be also very unpractical to travel with.
-If you look at the documents margins you see small missing fractions which is typical for vellum.
-Skin is organic material and was by my best knowledge NEVER used to issue a document.
+Such a document as a passport would be also very impractical to travel with.
+If you look at the document’s margins you see small missing fractions which are typical for vellum.
+Skin is an organic material and was by my best knowledge NEVER used to issue a document.
 Why would somebody do that?
 Again – this is not a passport!
-I would see it as some kind of diploma, certificate etc and would estimate the value around $200 -$300.
+I would see it as some kind of diploma, certificate, etc, and would estimate the value around $200/300. french passport sheepskin